mlyle/armtrainer/README.md

 * Relative branches were difficult for students to compute.
 Finding a better way to explain this, in both lessons and manuals, would be helpful.
 There was a slight improvement this year but it's hard.
   * It doesn't help that I don't teach the students two's complement for signed notation, but there's already *so much* in the course for 10 weeks.
   * Maybe I can add a branch calculator function to the monitor.
-* The screen needs to clearly show that code is running.
 * Input calls do not allow the user to enter the number "0".
 * Add a help key showing key shortcuts?
 * No ability to access "current time"